databio/geniml/docs/README.md

 ## Introduction

-`gitk` is a suite of tools for apply machine learning approaches to genomic interval data.
+`gitk` is a suite of tools for applying machine learning approaches to genomic interval data.
 It is organized as a set of modules that provide related functions, such as building HMMs, assessing genomic interval universes, calculating likelihoods of consensus genomic interval sets, and computing single-cell clusters.

 ## Install